mazarskov/mazarskov/README.md

 I'm Max, a software engineer passionate about back-end development, machine learning and reverse engineering.

-Currently working as a Software Engnineer at Pipedrive.
+Currently working as a Junior Software Engineer at Pipedrive.

 Interested the field of Cybersecurity.
 If you have any advice about that, lmk!